 The proposed Project will consist of 80 units of 1MW modular diesel generator sets with a maximum output of 70MW.
 IASCL will utilize the 16-cylinder diesel engine as the prime mover where the fuel burned inside the combustion chambers produces mechanical energy, which is converted in electrical energy as it drives directly couples alternator.
+All the diesel engines will be enclosed in a 20 ft container with dimensions of 6,058 mm in length, width of 2,438mm and height of 2,591mm.
+Diesel engines are to be imported, in which available generators would be procured through storehouse of the suppliers.
+Generator sets will be procured through lease.
+IASCL selects the Cummins KTA50 engines for its higher combustion efficiency.
+All the generator sets will be sourced from the storehouse in Dubai and it will take one (1) month shipping going to Cebu port.
+From Cebu port, it will be shipped to Isabel port for 1 week and another 1 week by land transport to the project site.
 The modular diesel generator specifications are provided in Table 1-4.